BenchR267/Parsel/README.md

 # Installation

-ParserCombinator is currently available via Swift Package Manager and Cocoapods.
+Parsel is currently available via Swift Package Manager and Cocoapods.
 Support for Carthage will come later.

 ## Swift Package Manager